 My experience of volunteering in an offbeat rural village in the Garhwal region of Uttarakhand – Toliyon.
 And how the characters became individuals with intimacy and time.

 Garhwal and Kumaon – two regions of Uttarakhand.
 With the delicacy of Uttarakhand comes a number of places that people generally consider for vacation.
 Your hurried days in Uttarakhand would probably be a circle around Rishikesh, Dehradun, Haridwar, and Mussoorie.
-But Garhwal is more than its stipulated shares.
+But the Garhwal district is more than its stipulated shares.
 There are places in this region that boast of natural speculation but lack the deserving quota of exploration, particularly in the interiors.
 Maybe that’s a good thing.
 Who knows.

 Toliyon Village, around 35.5 km away from Srinagar in Pauri Garhwal, is a place unknown to the world outside and unexplored by most.
 Like most villages in the mountains of Uttarakhand, it’s a cluster of one and two-tiered houses here and there, without the typical sense of physical binding.
 But every villager knows each other (and knows me extremely well now) and never would they cross their regular path without a little bit of ‘retrospective’ chit-chat.
 And I got to know, months later, that the entire village is, truly and genetically, the extension of the same family.